 Involving your child in preparing food provides more chances to explore foods while learning from you about healthy eating.

 - Let your child be your little helper in the kitchen.
 Choose a simple recipe and talk through the steps.
 Children can help wash vegetables, put ingredients in a bowl or pass you utensils.

-- Prepare a meal with a vegetable in your child’s ebook.
-Have a go at making one of the meals shown in the pictures.
+- Prepare a meal with a vegetable in your child’s book or ebook.
+Try following one of the simple recipes in our printed books.

 - Remind your child about the foods you put on your shopping list and bought in the supermarket together, and let your child watch you turn them into a meal.